Fields generated by points on superelliptic curves: Geometric sources of higher degree points

 To see this, consider for example, the curve $y^m=f(x)$, and set $\gamma(t)=\alpha_0$, $g(t)=t$, and $\eta(t)=h(t)=1$, this gives us the polynomial $F(t)=t^m-f(\alpha_0)$.
 We view this as a map from $\mathbb{P}^1$ to $\text{Sym}^m(C)$ sending the point $[\alpha_0:1]$ on $\P^1$ to the degree $n$ divisor consisting of the conjugates of the point $(\alpha_0, f(\alpha_0)^{1/m})$ on $C$.
 Thus the parametrization given in \eqref{eq:param} recovers degree $m$ points that come from pulling back along the $m$-to-one map to $\mathbb{P}^1$.

-A description as above of the points coming from parametrization \eqref{eq:sec} as some copy of $\mathbb{P}^r$ (for some $r$) does not hold in general, so we ask the following question: \begin{question} Is there a nice geometric characterization of the points that arise from the parametrization given in \eqref{eq:param}? \end{question}
+A description as above of the points coming from parametrization \eqref{eq:sec} as some copy of $\mathbb{P}^r$ (for some $r$) does not hold in general, so we ask the following question: \begin{question} Is there a nice geometric characterization (perhaps as the rational points of a subvariety of $\Sym^n(C)$) of the points that arise from the parametrization given in \eqref{eq:param}? \end{question}